 If you are accepted to one of our graduate programs and wish to be considered for a Teaching Assistantship or Fellowship, contact our graduate program director for more information.

 We offer approximately 25 graduate courses within the M.S. programs.
 Descriptions of graduate courses including prerequisites and number of credits can be found by clicking Academics (bottom of page).
-If you are currently enrolled as a student at WPUNJ, you can find Graduate Biology courses which are scheduled for the current academic year by clicking on Student Services (bottom of page).
+If you are currently enrolled as a student at WPUNJ, you can find Graduate Biology courses which are scheduled for the current academic year by clicking here for the current course rotation or go to the university catalog for current semester offerings.

 The M.S. in biology is a 30-credit degree program that offers advanced courses and seminars in many areas of Biology including molecular biology, ecology, organismic biology, and biotechnology.
 The program offers a solid background for further graduate study toward a doctorate in biology or related fields, provides teachers with additional experience in the theory and practice of biology, and trains biologists to pursue applied fields such as electron microscopy, tissue culture, ecology and biotechnology.